matsengrp/hyperfreq/README.md

 ## Library usage

-If you want to write your own scripts, you can do so by importing the appropraite modules
+If you want to write your own scripts, you can do so by importing the appropriate modules

     from hyperfreq import Alignment
     from Bio import SeqIO